AHPRA Registration: MED0001407863

 Dr Georgina Konrat is a cosmetic doctor.
 Medicare rebates do not apply through her practice for labiaplasty.
 If you consult Dr Konrat about labiaplasty, the fee discussion is a private one covering the consultation process, anaesthesia, facility fees, and follow-up care.

 That is why the most useful companion page for patients comparing costs is Labiaplasty Cost Sydney.
-It explains what is generally included in the private fee discussion and how the DOVE Surgical Technique is addressed during planning.
+It explains what is generally included in the private fee discussion and how the DOVE Surgery Technique is addressed during planning.

 How to Discuss Medicare Properly